kevinoriley/LFISuite/README.md

 Automatic update functionality was also REMOVED to more easily facilitate its usage in tunneling and proxy scenarios.

+All credit to the original author, d35m0nd142.
+Sorry to take a machete to your great tool just to satisfy OSCP exam requirements ;-)

 * * *

 <h3> Features </h3>